tajmone/purebasic-archives/README.md

 -   <https://github.com/tajmone/purebasic-archives/wiki>

-The GitHub-hosted Wiki associated to the PureBASIC Archives repo is intended as an online reference for PureBASIC – ie: not for tutorials, reviews of third party tools, ecc.
-Tips and tricks might be mentioned therein, as well as links to external resources that are pertinent to the subject matter of a Wiki entry, but any full-fledged article/tutorial should be placed instead inside the repo and linked from the Wiki.
+The GitHub-hosted Wiki associated to the PureBASIC Archives repo is intended as an online reference for PureBASIC – ie: not for tutorials, reviews of third party tools, ecc., but as place where one can quickly find tech specs, FAQs, cross-platform setup and development guidelines, and any answers relating to PureBASIC as a language and application.
+Tips and tricks might be mentioned therein, as well as links to external resources that are pertinent to the subject matter of a given Wiki entry, but any full-fledged article/tutorial should go inside the repo and linked from the Wiki.

 Possibly, in the future, html standalone snaphsots of the Wiki might be included in the PureBASIC Archives repo, for offline reading — that is, if the Wiki ever reaches an interesting size and richness of contents.